-5 red flags to look out for at college theatre programs
+5 red flags to look out for with college theatre programs

 by Chris Peterson, OnStage Blog Founder

-Typically right about now is when a ton of prospective theatre students begin taking a closer look at college programs as their next destination.
-Whether it’s seniors who have already applied and are making final decisions or juniors who are just beginning their searches, a lot of features of these schools are taken into consideration.
+Typically, right about now, many prospective theatre students begin taking a closer look at college programs as their next destination.
+Whether seniors who have already applied and are making final decisions or juniors who are just beginning their searches, many of these schools are considered.

 From an initial glance, it may be hard to truly distinguish one college program from another, especially considering many of their curriculums are similar.
 So that’s why it’s incredibly important to look for warning signs that one program might not be the best place for you.